-Join Terri Wagner for an in-depth discussion in this video Building a budget, part of Preventing Scope Creep.
+Join Terri Wagner for an in-depth discussion in this video Building a budget, part of Project Management: Preventing Scope Creep.

 …You know what the high level estimate was when the project charter was signed.…But now you need to true-up the estimates to reflect the greater…level of detail you have about…the project, thanks to your progressive elaboration.…The total effort required to perform the project…is determined in the estimating and scheduling process.…Until the final schedule has been agreed upon, estimating…isn't complete, because as you schedule, you may reassign…resources which may change effort estimates for individual tasks.…